rfabbri/pd-macambira/externals/grill/dynext/readme.txt

 BUGS:
 -----

-- deletion of subcanvases and objects therein is crashy
+- deletion of subcanvases and objects therein may be crashy

 CHANGES: